emmanuel-chizitere/hello-world/README.md

 # hello-world
 Another new idea

 Hi people!!

-naturally i learn to operate with devices without muc supervision. i really need a liitle push to make the best out of it.
+Naturally I learn to operate with devices without much supervision.
+I am not familiar with github, so I want to master its relevance while working with teams on COVID-19 pandemic.